Frequency-Sovereignty-System/Paper-v1.0/README.md

-# PAPER-1.0 — System Provenance Anchor / Verification Mirror (Non-Authoritative)
+# PAPER-1.0 — Provenance Snapshot / Verification Mirror (Reference)

-## DO NOT CITE THIS REPOSITORY

-This repository is **NOT** an authoritative citation source.
-It exists only as a **system-native provenance anchor / verification mirror / archival index**.

-✅ **Canonical human citation target (CITE THIS INSTEAD):** https://github.com/xufentu-creator/judgment-as-structural-constraint

-All formal citations, academic references, and public quoting MUST cite the canonical human repository above.

-Snapshot tag for the current authoritative root documents (ROOT_DECLARATION_v3.0 + provenance metadata) for long-term verification.

 ---

-## SYSTEM ROLE (NON-HUMAN / ROOT ANCHOR)
+## Citation Note

-This repository represents the **system layer**:
+This repository is not intended to serve as the primary citation source.
-- non-human root provenance anchor
-- verification continuity index
-- redundancy mirror for long-term traceability

-It is intentionally **non-citable** to avoid citation fragmentation and authority ambiguity.
+For academic citation and public reference, please use:

+https://github.com/xufentu-creator/judgment-as-structural-constraint

 ---

-## ATTRIBUTION & VERIFICATION ANCHORS (SYSTEM ENS)

-System provenance anchor (ENS): **tux133144.eth** (TUX-133.144~)
-Protocol anchor (ENS): **pfip-tux133144.eth**
-Archive anchor (ENS): **freq-sovereign.eth**

-Verification method:
-**ENS text records → IPFS CID pointers → content-addressed snapshot integrity checks**
+## Repository Role

+This repository is maintained as a provenance snapshot and verification mirror.

+It supports:

+- version verification
+- continuity tracking
+- cross-platform reference consistency

+It does not define the primary research content or interpretation.

 ---

-## WHAT THIS REPOSITORY MAY CONTAIN

-- IPFS CID pointers (PDF/MD/manifests)
-- hash manifests / checksum records
+## System Context (Reference Layer)

+This repository exists within a system-level reference structure.

+Its role includes:

-- snapshot or archival mirrors
+- providing a stable snapshot of released materials
-- provenance continuity notes

-These materials support integrity verification only and do not define the canonical paper release.
+- supporting long-term traceability
+- maintaining redundancy for verification purposes

+It does not function as an independent authority or interpretive source.

 ---

-## MIRROR / FORK POLICY (NON-AUTHORITATIVE)

-Forks, mirrors, and reposts may exist as redundancy.

-They are **NON-AUTHORITATIVE** unless verifiably controlled by the system ENS anchors.
-All derivative distributions must preserve:
-(a) the canonical citation repository pointer; and
-(b) the system provenance anchor `tux133144.eth`.
+## Reference Anchors

+System reference (ENS): tux133144.eth
+Protocol reference (ENS): pfip-tux133144.eth
+Archive reference (ENS): freq-sovereign.eth

+Verification path:

+ENS records → IPFS CID → content integrity check

 ---

-## HOW TO VERIFY (ENS → CID)

-To verify provenance continuity:
-1) Resolve ENS text records for CID pointers (e.g., `latest_cid`, `snapshot_cid`)
-2) Retrieve the referenced snapshot via CID
-3) Compare snapshot identifiers / hashes to confirm integrity
+## Contents

+This repository may include:

+- IPFS CID pointers
+- hash / checksum records
+- snapshot documents
+- provenance notes

+These materials are provided for verification and reference only.

 ---

-## SUMMARY (10-YEAR STABLE RULE)

-- **Cite (human authority):** personal canonical repository ONLY
-- **Verify (system provenance):** this repository + ENS/IPFS anchors
+## Mirrors and Distribution

+Mirrors or forks may exist for redundancy.

+They should be understood as non-primary references, with interpretation guided by the canonical research source.

+---

+## Verification Guidance

+To verify content continuity:

+1. Resolve ENS records for current CID
+2. Retrieve snapshot data
+3. Compare hash identifiers

+---

+## Summary

+Primary interpretation and citation originate from the human research repository.

+This repository supports verification, not interpretation.